andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I opened up AD users and computers again, and went to the Employees folder.
+After successfully running the script, I opened up ADUC and went to the _Employees OU.
+The folder was now filled with 100 randomly generated user account names.
 </p>
 <br />